Universal Constants, Variations and Identities – #15 (Change/Time)

 3) The proper definition of time is exactly: the sequence of events in the material universe.

-This entry was posted on February 7, 2015 by heurist.
+This entry was posted on Feb 7, 2015 by Heurist.
 It was filed under Constants, Insight, Knowledge, Learning, Understanding, Wisdom and was tagged with change, insight, knowledge, learning, linear, Logica Universalis, Mathesis Universalis, Metalogic, Metamathematics, Metaphysics, Metascience, Philosophia Universalis, Philosophy, Scientia Universalis, temporal, understanding, Universal Constants, Universalis, Variances, wisdom.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.